-Using our Keyword Table section, you can view all essential indicators to determine which keywords you will use in your metadata.
+Using our Keyword and Combination Tables sections, you can view all essential indicators to determine which keywords you will use in your metadata.

-IMPORTANT : the Keyword Table only displays the keywords that are in the Keyword List you are currently viewing.
+🚨 The Keyword Tables only display the keywords that are in the Keyword List you are currently viewing.
 You can switch between lists or add and remove keywords from a list.

 Here, the indicators are only computed for the app Amazon Prime, not for the competitors shown next to it - the boxes are unchecked.